LIBERATING FOOTBALL TRAVEL

 The Prince of Wales, tucked away on the cobbles of St Nicholas Lane, has been serving up real Scottish ales since opening in 1850.
 These days you can feast on mince and tatties in a TV-free environment.

-BrewDog on Gallowgate is the flagship bar for this rapidly growing Aberdeenshire craft brewer that offers nibbles with independent ales, stouts, IPAs and lagers.
+BrewDog on Gallowgate is the first venture and flagship for this rapidly growing Aberdeenshire craft brewer that offers nibbles with independent ales, stouts, IPAs and lagers.
+You’ll also find BrewDog outlets in Union Square, on Castlegate and Union Street.

 Where to stay

-The best hotels for the ground and around town
+The best hotels for the grounds and around town

 Visit Aberdeen has a hotel database.

-Conveniently located near the station, business-friendly Jurys Inn at Union Square offers sports TV packages.
-Affordable Travelodge Aberdeen Central on Bridge Street has its own bar.
+Conveniently located near the station, the 203-room Leonardo, the former Jurys Inn, features a stylish bar and seasonal restaurant.
+Affordable Travelodge Aberdeen Central on Bridge Street also has its own bar.